 • Movement from XV The Devil to XX Judgement

 • My initial reaction to seeing the 2 of Swords was huh?
 However, since the overall energy of the spread is positive I am seeing this as the overcoming of indecision and seeing action as a way of overcoming the overwhelm.
-This is reinforced when I look at the diagonal of 6 of Pentacles, Ace of Pentacles and 2 of Swords.
+Looking at the diagonal of 6 of Pentacles, Ace of Pentacles and 2 of Swords reinforces this.

 • Love the general story that the bottom card, (4 of Pentacles – really trying to hold on), and the top card, (Ace of Cups – focusing on what you love), express.